Specifications

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.

 If the device sparks your interest, the smartest next click is usually 030S, followed by 8BitCADE XL, because that is where the shape of the market around it comes into focus.
-That is what a good review should do: not close the conversation, but sharpen the next choice.
+The point is not to stop the reader from exploring.
+It is to make every next click smarter.

 Playable Games